adobe/react-spectrum/README.md

 #### Alternatives

 Don't want to use Artifactory?
-If you have Webpack (or another package manager) set up to transpile babel/stylus files, you can compile `react-coral` components in your project in your build step.
+If you have Webpack (or another package manager) set up to transpile babel/stylus files, you can compile `react-coral` components in your project's build step.
 With this method you can npm install via GitHub ssh or https oauth and avoid npm scoping as well.
 When you require `react-coral` components in your project, use the `src` directory in your require path instead of `lib` (e.g.  `react-coral/src/Textfield` instead of `@coralui/react-coral/lib/Textfield`).

 ### Testing
 We use [mocha](https://mochajs.org/) for unit tests and [enzyme](https://github.com/airbnb/enzyme#basic-usage) + [expect](https://github.com/mjackson/expect) for writing assertions.
 In general, we prefer enzyme's [shallow rendering](https://github.com/airbnb/enzyme/blob/master/docs/api/shallow.md) for tests because they are fast and easy to maintain.
 In cases where shallow rendering doesn't make sense, we use [jsdom](https://github.com/tmpvar/jsdom) to mock the DOM and use enzyme's [full rendering](https://github.com/airbnb/enzyme/blob/master/docs/api/mount.md) tools.